 STICK(y) WITH HEALTH

-* Sticky rice contributes to a high-fiber diet, which lowers your risk of heart disease. * Serves as a good source of selenium, a beneficial mineral.
+* Sticky rice or glutinous rice contributes to a high-fiber diet, which lowers your risk of heart disease. * Serves as a good source of selenium, a beneficial mineral.
 It offers antioxidant protection for your tissues, shielding your cells from damage caused by free radicals. * A good source for manganese.
 You need manganese for a healthy metabolism, it helps you process carbohydrates, proteins and cholesterol. * Each cup of sticky rice contains 7 percent of your daily vitamin B-5 intake requirements, and also provides you with 9 percent of your daily recommended copper intake.

 USAGE IN ASSAMESE CUISINE

-Sticky rice, called bora saul is the core component of Assamese sweets, snacks and breakfast.
+This Sticky, glutinous rice which is called as bora saul is the core component of Assamese sweets, snacks and breakfast.
 They are widely used in every kind of traditional sweets of Assam which are very different from traditional sweets of India of which basic component is milk.
 Such traditional sweets in Assam are Pitha (Narikolor pitha, Til pitha, Ghila pitha, Tel pitha, Kettle pitha, etc.).
 Also, its powder form is used as breakfast or other light meal directly with milk.
 They are called Pitha guri (If powder was done without frying the rice, by just crushing it after soaking) or Handoh guri (If rice is dry fried first, and then crushed).
 The soaked rice is also cooked with no added water inside a special kind of bamboo (called sunga saul bnaah).
 This meal is called sunga saul.
 During religious ceremonies, Assamese people make Mithoi (Kesa mithoi and Poka mithoi) using Gnud with it.
 Sometimes Bhog, Payakh and Khir are also made from it using milk and sugar with it.
 Different Assamese communities make rice beer from it which is preferred more than other rice, as it is sweeter and more alcoholic.
 They also offer this beer to their gods and ancestors (demi-gods).
 Rice cooked with it is also taken directly as lunch or dinner on rare occasions.

 A SIMPLE RECIPE Bora Chaulor Payas (Sticky Rice Payas)